oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

   * Override templates (also known as situational configuration templates), with names and syntax as described in [Override template names and syntax](#override-template-names-and-syntax).
   * A file named `version.txt` that contains the exact string `2.0`.
 * Set your Domain `configuration.overridesConfigMap` field to the name of this ConfigMap.
-* If templates leverage `secret macros`:
+* If templates leverage secret macros:
   * Create Kubernetes Secrets that contain template macro values.
   * Set your domain `configuration.secrets` to reference the aforementioned Secrets.
+* If your configuration overrides modify non-dynamic MBean attributes and you currently have WebLogic Server instances from this domain running:
+  * Decide if the changes you are making to non-dynamic MBean attributes can be applied by rolling the affected clusters or Managed Server instances or if the change required a full domain shutdown.
-* Stop all running WebLogic Server instance Pods in your domain.
+  * If a full domain shut down is requried, stop all running WebLogic Server instance Pods in your domain and then restart them.
 (See [Starting and stopping servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#starting-and-stopping-servers" >}}).)
-* Start or restart your domain.
-(See [Starting and stopping servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#starting-and-stopping-servers" >}}) and [Restarting servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#restarting-servers" >}}).)
+  * Otherwise, simply restart your domain, which includes rolling clusters.
+(See [Restarting servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#restarting-servers" >}}).)
 * Verify your overrides are taking effect.
 (See [Debugging](#debugging)).

 For a detailed walk-through of these steps, see the [Step-by-step guide](#step-by-step-guide).

 #### How do overrides work during runtime?

-* When a domain is first deployed, or is restarted after shutting down all the WebLogic Server instance Pods, the operator will:
+* Configuration overrides are processed during the operator's [introspection](({{< relref "/userguide/managing-domains/domain-lifecycle/introspection.md" >}})) phase.
+* Introspection automatically occurs when:
+  1. The operator is starting a WebLogic Server instance when there are currently no other servers running.
+This occurs when the operator first starts servers for a domain or when starting servers following a full domain shutdown.
+  2. For Model in Image, the operator determines that at least one WebLogic Server instance that is currently running must be shut down and restarted.
+This could be a rolling of one or more clusters, the shut down and restart of one or more WebLogic Server instances, or a combination.
+* You can [initiate introspection](({{< relref "/userguide/managing-domains/domain-lifecycle/introspection.md#initiate-introspection" >}})) by changing the value of the Domain `introspectVersion` field.
+* For configuration overrides and during introspection, the operator will:
   * Resolve any macros in your override templates.
   * Place expanded override templates in the `optconfig` directory located in each WebLogic domain home directory.
-* When the WebLogic Servers start, they will:
+* When the WebLogic Server instances start, they will:
   * Automatically load the override files from the `optconfig` directory.
   * Use the override values in the override files instead of the values specified in their `config.xml` or system resource XML files.
+* WebLogic Server instances monitor the files in the `optconfig` directory so that if these files change while the server is running, WebLogic will detect and use the new configuration values based on the updated contents of these files.
+This only works for changes to configuration overrides related to dynamic configuration MBean attributes.

 For a detailed walk-through of the runtime flow, see the [Internal design flow](#internal-design-flow).

 ---
 ### Prerequisites

-* Configuration overrides can be used in combination with Domain in Image and Domain in PV domains in releases before 3.0.0.
+* Configuration overrides can be used in combination with Domain in Image and Domain in PV domains.
-  In release 3.0.0, configuration overrides can be used in combination with Domain in Image and Domain in PV domains (the `domainHomeSourceType` must be either `PersistentVolume` or `Image`).
-For Model in Image domains (introduced in 3.0.0)
-  (`domainHomeSourceType` is `FromModel`), use [Model in Image Runtime Updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) instead.
+  For Model in Image domains (introduced in 3.0.0), use [Model in Image Runtime Updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) instead.

 * A WebLogic domain home must not contain any situational configuration XML file in its `optconfig` directory that was not placed there by the operator.
-Any existing situational configuration XML files in this directory will be deleted and replaced by your operator override templates (if any).
+Any existing situational configuration XML files in this directory will be deleted and replaced by your operator override templates, if any.

 * If you want to override a JDBC, JMS, or WLDF (diagnostics) module, then the original module must be located in your domain home `config/jdbc`, `config/jms`, and `config/diagnostics` directory, respectively.
 These are the default locations for these types of modules.